Elenkosz/rivus/doc/overview.rst

   ``rivus.io.fi3d`` and ``plotly`` will give you the tool for 3D, interactive visual data exploration.
 Also inside of a jupyter notebook, or exported as online, shareable website.

 Conduct graph theoretical analysis
   ``rivus.graph`` holds the adapters so that you can leverage the opportunities offered by mainstream packages like NetworkX_ and python-igraph_.
+Or export the results in mainstream graph formats like (``.gml``) and conduct data visualisation or analysis with a dedicated tool.

 Store to PostgreSQL+PostGIS database.
   ``rivus.io.db`` is all about that. |br|